BMW M4 3.0 M4 (Competition pack) DCT 2dr Auto

-Black, M HEAD UP DISPLAY + HARMON KARDON SOUND SYSTEM + REVERSE CAMERA + EXTENDED LEATHER + CARBON INTERIOR TRIM/ HIGH SHADOW CHROME + CARBON ROOF+ LEATHER SPORTS SEATS+ 20'' ALLOYS+ BLACK GRILLES+ BLACK QUAD TAILPIPES + SPORTS EXHAUST+ KEYLESS ENTRY+ BMW SERVICE PLAN TILL NOV 2021 + BMW WARRANTY REMAINING, 2 owners, Full dealership history, Auto Start-Stop, Seat Heating for Driver and Passenger, Automatic Air Conditioning with 2-Zone Control, Park Distance Control (PDC) Front & Rear, Cruise Control with Brake Function, DAB Tuner, Enhanced Bluetooth with Wireless Charging, Wi-Fi Hotspot Preparation, Metallic Paintwork, Comfort Go Keyless Engine Start, Seat Adjustment - Front Electric w.
+Pearlescent Mineral White, Stunning M4 Competition Pack in Pearlescent Mineral White with Black extended Merino leather interior and Carbon Fibre inlays, 20'' Diamond finish alloy wheels, Blue brake calipers, adaptive M Sport suspension, switchable Comfort/ Sport and Sport Plus power options, Parking distance control, 2 owners, Auto Start-Stop, Seat Heating for Driver and Passenger, Automatic Air Conditioning with 2-Zone Control, Park Distance Control (PDC) Front & Rear, Cruise Control with Brake Function, DAB Tuner, Enhanced Bluetooth with Wireless Charging, Wi-Fi Hotspot Preparation, Metallic Paintwork, Comfort Go Keyless Engine Start, Seat Adjustment - Front Electric w.
 Driver Memory, Heat Protection Glazing with Green-Tint, Enhanced Bluetooth Tel.
 Prep./USB/Voice Control, Hill - Start Assistant, Alarm System (Thatcham 1), Tyre Puncture Warning System (TPWS), Electronic Windows - Front with Open/Close Fingertip Control, Anti-Trap Facility and Comfort Closing Function, Upholstery - Extended Merino Leather, 19in Light Alloy M Double - Spoke Style 437M Wheels, BMW Professional Radio with Single CD Player (with MP3 Playback Capability).
-4 seats, DRL LIGHTS + HIGH BEAM ASSIST + KEYLESS ENTRY/ PUSH START BUTTON + ADAPTIVE LIGHTS + SPORT / SPORT PLUS DRIVING MODES + PRIVACY GLASS WINDOWS + F1 PADDLES SHIFT ON STEERING + DAB RADIO + BLUETOOTH + BLUETOOTH AUDIO + CONNECTED DRIVE + M DRIVE + FRONT & REAR PARK SENSORS + ELECTRIC FOLDING MIRRORS + M COLOUR STITCHING ON SEAT BELTS + ELECTRIC MEMORY HEATED SEATS + AUTO LIGHTS/ WIPERS + ARM REST + CUP HOLDERS + USB INPUT + **** GREAT SPEC & EXAMPLE OF A COMPETITION PACK, WHICH IS 444bhp ADDED EXTRAS, HANDLING TO MATCH.
-REGISTERED 24.11.2016 - 66 REG, 46,950 p/x welcome
+4 seats, Communication pack, Satellite Navigation, Wi Fi and enhanced Bluetooth phone preparation, heated seats, auto lights and wipers, heated washer jets, Carbon Fibre mirror caps., Manufacturers Warranty applies - Part Exchange welcome - we offer tailor made finance packages please ask our Sales Team for details - Call 01642 282930 or email sales.middlesbrough@stoneacre.co.uk, CONTACT OUR TEAM TODAY ON 01642 282930, 47,891

 United Kingdom